skysqlinc/skysql-docs/docs/High Availability, DR/README.md

-# Higher Availability and Disaster Recovery
+# Higher Availability and Disaster Recovery Concepts

 !!!
 Note
-    SkySQL, unlike hyperscalers, deploy replicas in a active-active configuration.
-When primary crashes our intelligent proxy allows us to failover near instantly to an alternate replica.
+    SkySQL provides HA using semi-synchronous replicas.
+Unlike hyperscalers these replicas are not standy DB servers but actively used for Reads.
+When the primary crashes our intelligent proxy allows us to failover near instantly to an alternate replica.
 Or, failback when the original primary recovers.
 Ensuring data consistency even when replicas have a replication lag through “causal reads”, or transaction replay.
-Our underlying k8s based operator has smarts to rebuild replicas that lag a lot using cloud native snapshots.

 ----

+## **Use 'Replicated Topoplogy' for HA**

 For HA and Load balancing client requests there is no configuration required.
 Just launch a `replicated topology` DB service.
 SkySQL automatically starts a intelligent proxy that does all the heavy lifting.
 Detecting failures and replaying transactions, awareness of who the primary is at all times, balancing load and much more.